kubermatic/docs/content/kubermatic/master/tutorials_howtos/encryption_at_rest/_index.en.md

 The secondary key now becomes the primary key.
 Data in etcd can still be read because the old key is still configured as a secondary key.
 KKP will reconfigure control plane components and launch a data re-encryption job for existing resources.

-After data has been re-encrypted the old key can be removed from the configuration.
+After data has been re-encrypted (check encryption status as per [Querying Encryption Status](#querying-encryption-status)) the old key can be removed from the configuration.
 Make sure to not remove it before that, as that will make data in etcd unreadable.